 Am I awake for the surgery?

-The vast majority of cataracts are done with local anaesthetic (either just drops or an injection around the eye).
-For particularly anxious patients sedation may be required.
+Most cataracts are done with local anaesthetic (either just drops or an injection around the eye).
+For particularly anxious patients’ sedation may be required.
 It is rare to have a general anaesthetic for cataract surgery.
-The procedure is a daycase meaning you will come and go home the same day.
-Typically you will take drops for 4-6 weeks after the operation.
+The procedure is a day case meaning you will come and go home the same day.
+Typically, you will take drops for 4-6 weeks after the operation.